mgd888/Covid-Guardian/README.md

 1. Clone the repository to your computer
 2. Navigate to the folder of the project (where App.js is)
 3. Open a command prompt in this location and run:
+`npm install expo`
+4. Once that command is finished running, run:
-`npm install`
+`expo install`
 - this should install the required packages
-4. Run `expo start` to start expo.
+5. Run `expo start` to start expo.

-## Note
-When running npm install, you may get a wall of error text, this should be okay.
-Just make sure you run `expo install` afterwards
-(this has to do with the firebase extension)

 ## Useful info
 Data Source: https://dashboard.saskatchewan.ca/health-wellness/covid-19/cases